mind-inria/hidimstat/tools/documentation_developer/developer_guidelines.rst

   # :footcite:t: \`nameofthecitation\`

-Make sure that the citation name is included in the bibliography.
+Make sure that the citation name is included in the bibliography and that it is listed in alphabetical order.